yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 # Raytracer Architecture, Dessert

 This section is not yet written.
-I want to talk about these miscelleanous things in it:
+I want to talk about these miscellaneous things in it:

 - Explain the slab method and its SIMD form. https://tavianator.com/2022/ray_box_boundary.html.
 - Explain Moller-Trumbore and its SIMD form. https://en.wikipedia.org/wiki/M%C3%B6ller%E2%80%93Trumbore_intersection_algorithm
 - SAH optimization (Credit DH)
 - Sort bounding boxes before pushing on stack.
-- Targetting multiple SIMD backends within one binary: avx2, sse2, neon, fallback
+- Targeting multiple SIMD backends within one binary: avx2, sse2, neon, fallback
 - Making sure the multiple backends return the same results -> tree structure must be the same, FMA must be either forced or disallowed for all backends
 - Threading: job per light probe (~thousands of rays)